VigneshVSV/hololinked/doc/source/index.rst

 based tools. |module-highlighted| is being developed with the following features in mind:

 * being truly pythonic - all code in python & all features of python
-* reasonable integration with HTTP to take advantage of modern web practices and Javascript GUI frameworks like React
+* reasonable integration with HTTP to take advantage of modern web practices
 * easy to understand & setup
 * agnostic to system size & flexibility in topology
 * 30FPS 1280*1080*3 (8 bit) image streaming over HTTP